 Decades later, their propaganda, strong organization, and political tactics would pay off.
 They helped in passing the 18th Amendment establishing National Prohibition.
 A leader of the Anti-Saloon League testified that prior to its passage in Congress, he had compiled a list of 13,000 business people who supported prohibition.
 They received their instructions at the crucial time.

 In this Currier and Ives print of 1848, George Washington bids farewell to his officers.
-He has a toast in his hand and a supply of liquor on the table.
+He has a toast in his hand and a bottle of liquor on the table.

 Reflecting the power of the temperance movement, a re-engraved version in 1876 removes all evidence of alcohol.
 Gone is the glass from Washington’s hand.
 The liquor supply is replaced with a hat.

-The Civil War interrupted the temperance movement while Americans were preoccupied with that struggle.
-Then, after the war, the Woman’s Christian Temperance Union was founded.
-Of course, the organization did not promote moderation or temperance but rather prohibition.
+The Civil War interrupted the temperance movement.
+Then, after the war, women formed the Woman’s Christian Temperance Union.
+Of course, the group did not promote moderation or temperance but prohibition.
 One of its methods to achieve that goal was education.
-It believed that if it could “get to the children” it could create a dry sentiment leading to prohibition.
-(26) The beginning of the temperance movement was well under way.
+It believed that if it could “get to the children” it could create a dry sentiment leading to prohibition.26 The beginning of the temperance movement was well under way.

 Establishment of Mandatory Alcohol Education

 Calls for alcohol education in the U.S. were heard as early as 1869.
-In that year a temperance writer, Julia Coleman, addressed the Fulton County (NY) Teachers’ Institute on the subject.
-(27) Similar appeals were made by others over the next few years.
-In 1873 the National Temperance Society called for instruction in both public and private schools on the effects of alcohol on the human system.
-(28)
+In that year a temperance writer, Julia Coleman, addressed the Fulton County (NY) Teachers’ Institute on the subject.27 Similar appeals were made by others over the next few years.
+In 1873 the National Temperance Society called for teaching in all school on the evil effects of alcohol on the human system.28

 At about the same time, Mary Hunt, a former school teacher visited her local school board in Massachusetts.
 She persuaded it to establish temperance instruction in the schools.

 Then, together with Julia Coleman, Ms. Hunt extended the campaign to other school districts in the state.
-They promoted a series of graded lessons on hygiene and physiology prepared by the former teacher.
-(29) They also promoted a textbook written by Ms. Coleman.
-(30)
+They promoted a series of lessons prepared by Ms. Hunt.29 They also promoted a textbook written by Ms. Coleman.30

 Scientific Temperance Instruction

-But the results were disappointing to the Mary Hunt.
-School boards were not as pliant as expected and it was difficult to remove recalcitrant board members.
-While Ms. Hunt was having difficulty promoting her temperance instruction, the prohibition movement was experiencing serious difficulties as well.
-During the decade, 12 of 20 prohibition referenda were defeated.
-In addition, states were often failing to enforce those bills that did manage to pass.
+Ms. Hunt was having difficulty promoting her temperance instruction.
+In addition, the prohibition movement was having serious problems as well.
+During the decade, voters defeated 12 of 20 prohibition laws.
+Also, states were often failing to enforce those bills that did pass.

-This led Ms. Hunt to conclude that voters “must first be convinced that alcohol and kindred narcotics are by nature outlaws, before they will outlaw them.”
-(35) She decided to use legislation to coerce the moral suasion of students.
-After all, they would be the next generation of voters.
-This gave birth to the idea of the compulsory Scientific Temperance Instruction Movement.
-(36)
+This led Ms. Hunt to re-think her approach.
+Voters “must first be convinced that alcohol and kindred narcotics are by nature outlaws, before they will outlaw them.”35 And students would be the next generation of voters.
+This gave birth to the idea of the compulsory Scientific Temperance Instruction.36

 Mary Hunt’s Strategy

-Mary Hunt’s strategy was for WCTU members to pressure state legislators and promote the nomination and candidacy of pro-temperance candidates.
+Mary Hunt’s strategy was for WCTU members to pressure state legislators.
+Members also promoted the nomination of pro-temperance candidates.

 Ms. Hunt used her strategy first in Vermont.
 Highly organized members campaigned for temperance candidates.
 They developed letter writing campaigns.
 Obtained temperance endorsements from leading citizens.
 Presented legislators with a deluge of petitions.
 And then they packed open hearings on a proposed bill.

 The strategy worked.
-The bill passed by a large majority and became law in 1882.
-(37) Ms. Hunt developed and pioneered the use of tactics used ever since by lobbyists and pressure groups.
+The bill passed by a large majority and became law in 1882.37 Ms. Hunt developed tactics used ever since by pressure groups.